nftstorage/ucan.storage/readme.md

 When deriving child tokens for a new user, you will probably want to restrict that user's access to a sub-path of your storage.
 A simple way to do this is to append the DID of the new user to the resource path, with `/` characters separating the DID strings.
 For example, if your DID is `did:key:marketplace`, the token issued by the storage service would have the resource `storage://did:key:marketplace`.
 You can then issue a token to a user with the DID `did:key:user-1` and a resource path of `storage://did:key:marketplace/did:key:user-1`.

 The `can` field specifies what **action** the token holder is authorized to perform.
-UCAN.Storage currently supports two actions, `upload/*` and `upload/IMPORT`.

-The `upload/*` or "upload all" action allows access to all upload operations under the given resource.

-The `upload/IMPORT` action allows access to upload a specific Content Archive (CAR), identified by the [multihash][multihash] of the CAR data.
+UCAN.Storage currently supports the `upload/*` action, which allows uploading content.
+Additional actions with restrictions on permitted content may be added in a future release.

 See the [UCAN.Storage spec][spec] for more details.